winitzki/scall/tutorial/programming_dhall.md

 Any code working with a value of type `LabeledGraph` will need to apply the existentially-quantified values to functions of type `∀(t : Type) → { seed : t, step : t → GraphF Node Edge t } → r`, where `r` is the type of the required result value.
 A function of that type cannot examine the value `seed : t` to decide which node of the graph is the current one, because the type `t` is completely unknown within the body of that function.
 The function must work in the same way for all types `t`.
+This corresponds to code that works with any graph, regardless of its configuration of nodes and edges, by examining only the labels   on its nodes and edges.

 The (node-independent) code of `stepLabeledGraph` shown above is precisely of that kind.
 But node-dependent computations cannot be expressed in this way.